 Dr. Emmanuel Obi, Commissioner for Health, affirmed that his ministry’s Rapid Response Team (RRT) visited the council as information has also reached the National Centre for Disease Control (NCDC) He said, ‘On-the-spot-check and outbreak investigation has revealed a number of deaths from an illness with symptoms suggestive of a disease of public health importance.’

-He recounted that the strange killer disease was first noticed in early September in Ette Uno community where it claimed about 37 lives, and later spread to neighbouring community where it claimed about 20 lives.
+He recounted that the strange killer disease was first noticed in early September in the Ette Uno community where it claimed about 37 lives, and later spread to a neighbouring community where it claimed about 20 lives.

-Mr. Oshomi in his statement said, ‘I have officially informed the Ministry of Health, and an investigation is ongoing to unravel the cause of the deaths.’
+Mr Oshomi in his statement said, ‘I have officially informed the Ministry of Health, and an investigation is ongoing to unravel the cause of the deaths.’

 He noted that samples of affected persons have been collected by the Ministry of Health for testing and that the outcome of the samples would give a clear cause of death, as well as determine the possible way out.